 What is less apparent to the Western mind is why, within such targeted Christian communities, women and girls in particular should bear the brunt of such hatred.
 Do the weakest in society pose such a threat?

 Perhaps they are perceived as doing so.
 Barkindo et al take pains to reveal Boko Haram’s numerous justifications for violence specifically against Christian women and girls.
-According to the report, “reliable sources (in Bauchi State) seem to suggest that Boko Haram attackers believe Christian women are responsible for making their children hold Islam in disdain, as a religion that perpetrates terror.”
+According to the report, “reliable sources (in Bauchi State) seem to suggest that an extremist group that is located primarily in Northern Nigeria attackers believe Christian women are responsible for making their children hold Islam in disdain, as a religion that perpetrates terror.”
 If women, indeed, are the key transmitters of values and beliefs, then the kidnappings, forced marriages and forced conversions of women and girls make strategic sense.

 Another such rationale, explained by one abductee, is the twisted use of jizya,a reference to a tax that early Islamic rulers demanded from their non-Muslim subjects for their own protection.Consequently, the fact that this interviewee had been repeatedly raped was justified to her by some of her captors on the basis of ‘sex as jizya‘.